Amicht/pok-a-choose/README.md

   1. Select a pokemon.

  - The API data fetched from https://pokeapi.co/ .
- - This project forked from https://github.com/YaakovHatam/exercise-08-pokemon.
+ - This exercise forked from https://github.com/YaakovHatam/exercise-08-pokemon.